 1. Standard:

 This is the cheapest option and is suitable for small- to medium-sized websites.
-It is ideal for development and testing scenarios and applications that use moderate CPU and memory.
+It is ideal for development and testing scenarios, as well as for applications that require moderate CPU and memory resources.

-With the Standard 1 plan, you get 1 AMD core, 2GB RAM, 25GB NVMe, and 1TB bandwidth for less than $5 a month.
+With the Standard 1 plan, you get 1 AMD core, 2GB of RAM, 25GB of NVMe storage, and 1TB of bandwidth for less than $5 per month.
 Statistically, you can get up to 8 cores and 16 GB RAM for $50 a month.

 2. CPU-Optimized:

 You’ll pay a little extra for these virtual machines, but they’re ideal for websites with high CPU usage and also work for VPN servers.
-With more cores, you get a faster processing speed; a dedicated CPU means the cores aren’t shared.
+With more cores, you get faster processing; a dedicated CPU means the cores aren’t shared.

-And get this… CPU-intensive sites are those with heavy processing or uncacheable dynamic content.
+And get this… CPU-intensive sites are those that require heavy processing or contain uncacheable dynamic content.
 Particularly useful if you use fancy WordPress themes or want to host documentation sites.

-CPU-optimized 1 plan starts at almost $8 and includes 2 vCores, 2 GB RAM, 25 GB storage, and 4 TB transfer.
+The CPU-optimized 1 plan starts at nearly $8 and includes 2 vCores, 2 GB of RAM, 25 GB of storage, and 4 TB of transfer.
 You can get up to 8 vCores.

 3. Memory-Optimized:

 It’s ideal if you need more RAM to handle large databases and memory-intensive tasks.
-If you have static sites, these aren’t necessary; however, they prove helpful when a large amount of RAM is being utilized.
+If you have static sites, these aren’t necessary; however, they can be helpful when a large amount of RAM is being used.

 These are suitable for caching heavy objects in memory or expiring files.
 Expensive options—however, you can get up to 16 GB RAM VPS for 45 USD.